 What can happen if we minimize printer security threats?

-If you don’t take precautionary steps to minimize the risks of printer security threats, your documents and information could be compromised.
+If you don’t take precautionary steps to minimize printer security threats, hackers could compromise your documents and information.
 If you don’t take preventive measures against these attacks, they are likely impossible to counteract later.